nanog75/hackathon/_day2/2019-02-17-traffic-engineering-controller-using-gribi.md

 > 3. **dev1**:         dev1.hackathon.pod`x`.cloud.tesuto.com
 > 4. **dev2**:         dev2.hackathon.pod`x`.cloud.tesuto.com

-Using the key downloaded, ssh to the instances like so (for example for the dev2 node):
+Using the key downloaded, ssh to the instances like so (for example for the ZTP node):

 ```
-ssh -i ~/nanog75.key tesuto@dev2.hackathon.podx.cloud.tesuto.com
+ssh -i ~/nanog75.key tesuto@ztp.hackathon.podx.cloud.tesuto.com

 ```
 {% endcapture %}